LOGIC0822/OSdesign/Project3/typescripy.md

 /dir/
 >$
 ```
-In this test, first we check the user list.
+In this test, firstly we check the user list.
 Then we add a new user `test`, and try to create a new "root" directory.
 By checking the path we can find that we succeed.
 Then in this new root, we create a new directory `dir`.
-Then we change into it, then the path change into dir, too, which indicates that the new root directory "test" is really a new root because it will be hided when we are in its son directory.
+Then we change current path into it, which indicates that the new root directory "test" is really a new root because it will be hided when we are in its son directory.
 Then we change into another user's own root in the user list we saw at first `qzdlogic`.
-In "qzdlogic", we can't find "dir" any more which indicates that it is a whole new root directory!
+In "qzdlogic", we can't find "dir" any more which indicates that it is a brand new root directory!

 To sum up, my toy file system has achieved all the mentioned orders and multi-user task!

 Here I want to say thanks to my teacher and all TAs.
-Without the socket-example provided by you, I can't finish project in such a hurry term!
+Without the socket-example provided by them, I can't finish project in such a hurry term!